DefinitionBy Mayo Clinic Staff

 Radiation sickness is also called acute radiation sickness, acute radiation syndrome or radiation poisoning.
 Common exposures to low-dose radiation, such as X-ray or CT examinations, don't cause radiation sickness.

 Although radiation sickness is serious and often fatal, it's rare.
-Since the atomic bombings of Hiroshima and Nagasaki, Japan, during World War II, most cases of radiation sickness have occurred after nuclear industrial accidents such as the 1986 fire that damaged the nuclear power plant at Chernobyl or the 2011 earthquake that damaged the nuclear power plant on the east coast of Japan.
+Since the atomic bombings of Hiroshima and Nagasaki, Japan, during World War II, most cases of radiation sickness have occurred after nuclear industrial accidents, such as the 1986 fire that damaged the nuclear power plant at Chernobyl, Ukraine.

 - Goldman L, et al., eds.
 Radiation injury.
 In: Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2016. http://www.clinicalkey.com.
 Accessed Aug.
 12, 2015.

 - Marx JA, et al., eds.
 Radiation injury.
 In: Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Aug.
 12, 2015.